Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Results I. Magnetic Fields in the active zone and disc accretion

-To understand the vertical morphology in the active zone, we examine the magnetic field structures and their associated stresses over the spherical contour, $r=0.75$ au.
-The $(\theta,t)$ spacetime diagram presented in Fig. \ref{fig:theta_spacetime_r0.75_fid.png} exhibits the operation of the sustained stratified MRI dynamo close to the disc midplane throughout the entire simulation, alongside the associated butterfly pattern in $\langle B_\phi\rangle_\phi$ which corresponds to periodic azimuthal field cycles \citep[e.g.][]{brandenburg_dynamo-generated_1995}. \\ However, close to the disc surface layers there is a different phenomenon, responsible for driving surface localised accretion.
+To understand the vertical morphology in the active zone, we examine the magnetic field structures and their associated stresses over the spherical contour $r=0.75$ au.
+The $(\theta,t)$ spacetime diagram presented in Fig. \ref{fig:theta_spacetime_r0.75_fid.png} exhibits the operation of the stratified MRI dynamo close to the midplane throughout the entire simulation, showing the well-known butterfly pattern in $\langle B_\phi\rangle_\phi$, which corresponds to periodic azimuthal-field cycles \citep[e.g.][]{brandenburg_dynamo-generated_1995}. \\ However, close to the disc surface layers there is a different phenomenon, responsible for driving surface-layer localised accretion.
 The strong build-up of radial and toroidal field dramatically alters the vertical structure of magnetic fields in the active region.
-First, the corresponding plasma-$\beta$ parameter \eqref{equation:plasma_beta_parameter} along this contour, varies from $\sim10^4$ at the disc midplane, down to $\sim 10$ at $z=\pm3H$.
-Whilst, this is not sufficient to suppress the operation of the MRI through magnetic tension, it indicates the presence of two different magnetic field strength regimes.
-Meanwhile, local magnetic field correlations drive a sustained $\alpha_\mathcal{M}\sim10^{-1}$ in the disc surface layers, in sharp contrast to the weak $\alpha_\mathcal{M}\sim10^{-3}$ at the disc midplane, as shown in Fig. \ref{fig:theta_spacetime_r0.75_fid.png}. \\ In Fig. \ref{fig:rhour_r0.75_fid.png}, we present the resulting layered accretion profile, characterised by $\langle \rho u_r \rangle_{\phi,t}$ along the same spherical contour.
-The averaged accretion rate is an order of magnitude stronger (grey shaded regions) in the surface layers compared to the disc midplane.
-Whilst this accretion flow is not supersonic, it reaches approximately 75 per cent of the local disc sound speed, $c_s = \varepsilon R^{-1/2}$, at the altitude of the maximal accretion rate.
-This bears resemblance to the elevated accretion structures observed in vertical-net flux global MRI active simulations performed by \citet{zhu_global_2018} and \citet{jacquemin-ide_magnetic_2021}. \\ Finally, we decompose the vertical profiles of these stresses further in Fig. \ref{fig:stress_components_r0.75_fid.png} to take account of the turbulent and coherent components, defined in equation \eqref{eq:maxwell_stress_components}.
+First, the corresponding plasma-$\beta$ parameter, defined in \eqref{equation:plasma_beta_parameter}, along this contour, varies from $\sim\!10^4$ at the midplane, down to $\sim\!10$ at $z=\pm3H$.
+Whilst this is not sufficient to suppress the MRI through magnetic tension, it indicates the presence of two different magnetic field strength regimes.
+Meanwhile, local magnetic field correlations drive a sustained $\alpha_\mathcal{M}\!\sim\!10^{-1}$ in the disc surface layers, in sharp contrast to the weak $\alpha_\mathcal{M}\!\sim\!10^{-3}$ at the midplane, as shown in Fig. \ref{fig:theta_spacetime_r0.75_fid.png}. \\ In Fig. \ref{fig:rhour_r0.75_fid.png}, we present the resulting vertically layered accretion profile, characterised by $\langle \rho u_r \rangle_{\phi,t}$, along the same spherical contour for both \texttt{ZNF-FID} and \texttt{ZNF-AZ}.
+The averaged accretion rate is an order of magnitude stronger (grey-shaded regions) in the surface layers compared to the midplane in \texttt{ZNF-FID}.
+Whilst this accretion flow is not supersonic, it reaches approximately 75 per cent of the local disc sound speed, $c_\text{s} = \varepsilon R^{-1/2}$, at the altitude of the maximal accretion rate.
+This bears resemblance to the elevated accretion structures observed in vertical-net flux global MRI-active simulations performed by \citet{zhu_global_2018} and \citet{jacquemin-ide_magnetic_2021}. \\ Finally, we decompose the vertical profiles of these stresses further in Fig. \ref{fig:stress_components_r0.75_fid.png} to take account of the turbulent and coherent components, defined in equation \eqref{eq:maxwell_stress_components}.
 Even though vertical stresses contribute $\sim\!R/H$ more to accretion than vertically integrated radial stresses, under the thin-disc approximation, the dominant driver of outward angular momentum transport is the turbulent $r\phi$ component of the Maxwell stress, $\mathcal{M}^{\text{turb}}_{r\phi}$.
-Therefore, despite the large-scale, laminar looking magnetic field structures (see Fig. \ref{fig:bx3_evolution}), the vertical accretion structure in the MRI active zone is being driven by significant vertical inhomogeneity in the radial torque imposed by $\mathcal{M}^{\text{turb}}_{r\phi}$. \\
+Therefore, despite the large-scale, laminar looking magnetic field structures (see Fig. \ref{fig:bx3_evolution}), the vertical accretion structure in the MRI-active zone is being driven by significant vertical inhomogeneity in the radial torque imposed by $\mathcal{M}^{\text{turb}}_{r\phi}$. \\